Date(s) - Sat, 29 Jul 2017 - Sun, 30 Jul 2017

 - Developing scenarios

 As actor and director, Didi Hopkins was co-founder of Beryl and the Perils who toured internationally exploring the politics of gender through Brechtian cabaret sketches and cartoon-style physical theatre.
 As well as consulting for the Royal Shakespeare Company, she has devised and delivered Commedia work for 10 years for the National Theatre.
 The National Theatre has made five films about her practice that can be viewed on YouTube or downloaded for free from iTunes.
 Hopkins also uses the experiential work of the rehearsal room to work with women in business.

 Course Enquiries: Please email David Farmer or telephone +44 (0)797 321 7876.

 The standard fee for two days is £285 per participant.
-An Early Bird Discount of £30 is available if booking and paying before 31st March 2017.
-10% discount available when booking more than one course or for two colleagues from the same organisation.
+An Early Bird Discount of £30 is available if booking and paying before 9th April 2017.
+10% discount is available when booking more than one course or for two colleagues from the same organisation.